 - (1) A person may use a second pole to take fish only in the following waters:

 - (a) Bear River from the Idaho state line downstream, including Cutler Reservoir and the outlet canals;

 - (b) D.M.A.D.;

 - (c) Flaming Gorge Reservoir;

 - (d) Gunlock Reservoir;

 - (e) Gunnison Bend;

 - (f) Hyrum Reservoir;

 - (g) Lake Powell;

 - (h) Little Bear River below Valley View Highway (SR-30);

 - (i) Malad River;

 - (j) Newton Reservoir;

 - (k) Pelican Lake;

 - (I) Pineview Reservoir;

 - (m) Starvation Reservoir;

 - (n) Utah Lake;

 - (o) Willard Bay Reservoir; and

 - (p) Yuba Reservoir.

+- (2)(a) A Second Pole Permit may be obtained for a \$14 fee at license agents and Division offices.

-- (2) A Second Pole Permit is required in addition to a valid Utah fishing or combination license and may be obtained for a \$14 fee.
+- (b) A Second Pole Permit is required in addition to a valid Utah one day, seven day, or season (annual) fishing or combination license.

+- (c) A Second Pole Permit is an annual permit, but may only be used in conjunction with an unexpired Utah one day, seven day or season (annual) fishing or combination license.

 - (3) Anglers under 14 years of age must purchase a valid Utah fishing or combination license and Second Pole Permit in order to use a second pole.

 - (4) A Second Pole Permit shall only be used by the person to whom the Second Pole Permit was issued.